reinaldogpn/ubuntu-post-install/README.md

 ### What it does

-This script automatically installs every program I use in my PC, runs updates and does after-clean tasks.
+This script automatically installs every program I use in my PC, runs updates and does post install cleaning.

 ### Running